Adoption Financial Resources

 Employee Benefits Program

 Many companies and organizations offer benefits such as leave or financial assistance to their employees who are adopting.
-Your employee benefits office will be able to tell you if your company participates, or you can search The Dave Thomas Foundation for Adoption Best Adoption-Friendly Workplaces List or their list of Adoption Advocates Workplaces which are organizations that offer financial reimbursement, paid leave or both, but did not make the 100 Best Adoption-Friendly Workplaces list.
+Your employee benefits office will be able to tell you if your company participates.
+You can also search The Dave Thomas Foundation for Adoption Best Adoption-Friendly Workplaces List or their list of Adoption Advocates Workplaces which are organizations that offer financial reimbursement, paid leave or both, but did not make the 100 Best Adoption-Friendly Workplaces list.

 Adoption Benefits for Military Personnel

 Military service members who adopt a child under 18 years of age may be reimbursed qualified adoption expenses up to $2000 per adoptive child (up to a total of $5000 if more than one child is adopted) per calendar year.
 Read more about adoption benefits for military personnel on the Military Family Association website.

 These are just some of the many organizations that provide adoption grants and loans to families in the U.S.

 - America's Christian Credit Union